Dental Hygiene, BS Program

 GPA of 3.0 or higher in science courses is recommended

-Courses must be a C or higher to meet LLUSD requirements
+A grade of "C" or higher is required to meet LLUSD requirements

 Science courses must be completed within Five (5) years of admission

 These DH transfer agreements are from common local and Seventh-day Adventist schools that students choose to attend for their prerequisite coursework.
 This is NOT a complete list of higher educational institutions from which we accept credits.
 We only accept prerequisite courses from regionally accredited colleges and universities.
 If your previous college is not listed you may contact us directly at email@example.com or 909-558-4621.

 How to Apply

 All applicants must apply online at www.adea.org and fill out the DHCAS application between Septmber 15 and April 1.

 Based on the review of the application, transcripts and recommendation letters, applicants may be invited to LLUSD for a personal interview.

 Q: Do I have to complete all pre–requisite coursework before I can apply?